24/7 Emergency Hotline: When to Call for Help

 ⏳ What Is NOT an Emergency?

-If an issue can wait without causing harm or significant damage, it is considered a non-emergency.
+If an issue can wait without causing harm or significant damage, it is considered non-emergency maintenance.
 These include:

-- Air conditioner not working when outside temperature is below 90°F
+- Air conditioner not working (if outside temperature is below 90°F)

-- Heater not working when outside temperature is above 50°F
+- Heater not working (if outside temperature is above 50°F)

 - Malfunctioning ice maker